Ornate Wat Arun temple in Bangkok with towering prang decorated in porcelain under a partly cloudy sky

 The check-in at Silom Space Hostel starts at 2 PM, but the lady receptionist allowed me to check in earlier with no extra fee.
 She directed me to my assigned room.
 I also paid 1,050 baht for my accommodation fee.
 I booked a bunk bed in a 4-bed female dormitory.

 After leaving my luggage, I drank coffee and ate at the hostel.
-It is my second already at Silom Space, so I am familiar with the place.
+This was already my second stay at Silom Space, so I am familiar with the place.
 This hostel has free instant coffee, tea, noodles, and biscuits.

 Roaming Around Bangkok